riceissa/issarice.com/drafts/spaced-repetition.md

 effort to making my own cards, checking LaTeX formatting etc. etc. The cards really should just be "created at the speed of thought".

-the real kind of anki repetions i want are very dynamic, where e.g. i'm asked to prove the chain rule, and if i get stuck, it maybe asks a more basic question that's related. or it drills down into a specific part of the proof. or it digs into where
+the real kind of anki repetitions i want are very dynamic, where e.g. i'm asked to prove the chain rule, and if i get stuck, it maybe asks a more basic question that's related. or it drills down into a specific part of the proof. or it digs into where